chrisrichardson/git-novice/_episodes/07-remotes.md

 ~~~

 Try it by running `python pi.py`.
 It should print out `3.14151411083`.
-If you want, you can also create a file called "README" with some text in it e.g. "A simple method to calculate pi."

 ~~~
-git add pi.py README
+git add pi.py
-git commit -m "Code to calculate pi and a README"
+git commit -m "Code to calculate pi"
 ~~~

-Our local repository contains `pi.py` and `README`, but the
+Our local repository contains `pi.py`, but the
 remote repository on GitHub doesn't contain any files yet.

 ![New Repository](../fig/git-freshly-made-repo.png)